colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-11-09-08-894416-c-in-a-nutshell-a-desktop-quick-reference-by-kyle-loudon.md

 share: true
 ---

 Are you a C++ developer looking for a comprehensive, handy reference guide to keep on your desk?
-Look no further than "C++ in a Nutshell" by Kyle Loudon.
+Look no further than "C++ in a Nutshell by Kyle Loudon.
 This compact and concise book is designed to help you quickly access the most important information about the C++ programming language.

 ![C++ in a Nutshell](https://example.com/cplusplus-nutshell.jpg)